Method Course Selection – Spring 2025

 SIMM56 - Process Tracing, 7.5 credits

-GNVN33 - Feminist Methodologies and Methods, 7.5 credits (offered by the Department of Gender Studies – only an option for Social Studies of Gender students and Gender Studies majors in Graduate School programs)
+GNVN33 - Feminist Methodologies and Methods, 7.5 credits (offered by the Division of Gender Studies)

 Period 4 (May 5 to June 8)

-In Period 4, we offer five courses, four in research methods and one in theory of science:
+In Period 4, you will choose from six courses, five in research methods and one in theory of science:

 SIMM23 - Theory of Science for the Social Sciences, 7.5 credits